zumasys/docs/site/jbase/coding-corner/best-practices-for-being-pick-like/README.md

-# Best Pracices for being Pick Like
+# Best Practices for being Pick Like

 **Created At:** 5/23/2018 1:00:11 PM
 **Updated At:** 5/29/2018 10:36:54 PM